open-ch/pyrene/FAQ.md

 ## Requirements for using Pyrene ?
-The requirements for using the `Pyrene` subproject set as a `peerDepenencies` in the `Pyrene` subproject `package.json`.

-The requirements for using the `Pyrene-graphs` subproject are set as a `peerDepenencies` in the `Pyrene-graphs` subproject `package.json`.
+The requirements for using the `Pyrene` subproject, the `Pyrene-graphs` subproject and the `Tuktuktwo` subproject are set as a `peerDepenencies` in their own `package.json`, each.

 ## How to use Pyrene ?

 ### Pyrene subproject
 1. `npm install @osag/pyrene`.
-2. Import `Pyrene` subproject 's style at the entry point of your application :
+2. Import `Pyrene` subproject's style at the entry point of your application :

 ```
 import '@osag/pyrene/dist/pyrene.css';